Child Labour in the Early 19th Century

 Thomas Atkinson was the wealthy, educated son of a Huddersfield businessman and was Captain Commandant in the Huddersfield Yeoman Cavalry.
-He was a dashing character, admired by the ladies.
+He was, by accounts, a dashing character, admired by the ladies.

 On the eve of Valentine’s day, the 14th February 1818, 26 people, including twenty-two girls with ages ranging from 9 to 18 years, walked to Atkinson’s cotton mill to work their night shift.
 They did not know the horror that was to come.